 Beyond The Tank.
 If you are noticing any leaking, it could be a seal problem, and the wax ring might need replacing.
 If your toilet shifts or moves, it could be the Closet bolts or Closet Flange.
 You can tighten the nuts at the base, but be sure to avoid over tightening as it can leave you with a cracked bowl.

-If you still can’t seem to find what’s causing your toilet to run, reach out to the experts at Uptown.
+If you still can’t seem to find what’s causing your toilet to run, reach out to the experts at Hero Plumbing, Heating & Cooling.
 With over 100 years of experience, we’ve been offering the residents of Twin Cities - St. Paul fast service and satisfaction is always guaranteed!
 Schedule online or Call at (612) 324-1004.